oap-project/raydp/README.md

 Spark features such as dynamic resource allocation, spark-submit script, etc are also supported.
 Please refer to [Spark on Ray](./doc/spark_on_ray.md) for more details.

+### Ray Client

+RayDP works the same way when using ray client.
+However, spark driver would be on the local machine.
+This is convenient if you want to do some experiment in an interactive environment.
+If this is not desired, e.g. due to performance, you can define an ray actor, which calls `init_spark` and performs all the calculation in its method.
+This way, spark driver will be in the ray cluster, and is rather similar to spark cluster deploy mode.

 ## Pandas on Spark

 PySpark 3.2.0 provides Pandas API on Spark(originally Koalas).
 Users familiar with Pandas can use it to scale current pandas workloads on RayDP.